-The RSPCA is appealing for information after three skinny chickens were dumped in a pigeon basket in pouring rain in Merseyside.
+The RSPCA is appealing for information after two kittens were dumped in a bin in Gateshead.

-The RSPCA is appealing for information after a man was seen dumping a dog on a busy road in Liverpool in broad daylight.
+The RSPCA is appealing for information after a dog was dumped with a carrier-bag full of belongings – including dog shampoo, a blanket, food and treats – in Sunderland.

 The male Jack Russell was found behind the Morrisons supermarket at William Doxford Centre, Doxford Park, on Sunday (27 January).